AuraMask/auramask-extension/test/unit/development/sample-changelog.md

 - Input gas price in Gwei.
 - Enforce Safe Gas Minimum recommended by EthGasStation.
 - Fix bug where block-tracker could stop polling for new blocks.
-- Reduce UI size by removing internal web3.
+- Reduce UI size by removing internal webu.
 - Fix bug where gas parameters would not properly update on adjustment.

 ## 3.6.1 2017-4-30